tapasdas-git/MyCodeAgent/README.md

 ***
 📁 Project Directory Structure

-For MyOmnigent to locate configuration files and source code correctly, ensure your repository root matches this layout:
+For MyCodeAgent to locate configuration files and source code correctly, ensure your repository root matches this layout:

 ```text
 MyCodeAgent/                        # Project Root Directory